 Schweitzer's Master Plan

-In October 2017, an engaged group of stakeholders met at Sky House to discuss the future of Schweitzer and what it would take to transform the resort from a regional ski resort to the top 4-season resort in the Northwest.
-Among the stakeholders at Sky House in 2017 were some of the country’s most experienced real estate analysts, investors, marketers and developers, branding and creative experts, landscape architects, relationship architects and storytellers as well as Schweitzer’s own senior management.
+In October 2017, an engaged group of stakeholders met to discuss the future of Schweitzer and what it would take to transform the resort from a regional ski resort to the top 4-season resort in the Pacific Northwest.
+Among the group of stakeholders were some of the country’s most experienced real estate analysts, investors, marketers and developers, branding and creative experts, landscape architects, relationship architects and storytellers as well as Schweitzer’s own senior management.
 The group identified six areas of the Schweitzer experience that held high promise for achieving Schweitzer’s goals.
-The 2017 group believed that focusing on these six things would begin the measured and sustained process of enhancing the existing customer experience and drawing new customers to the mountain:
+The stakeholder group believed that focusing on these six things would begin the measured and sustained process of enhancing the existing guest experience and drawing new customers to the mountain:

-2. Live/Work: At Schweitzer, work-life balance takes on special meaning.
+- Live/Work: At Schweitzer, work-life balance takes on special meaning.
 The resort itself is a symbol of how people can achieve more balance in their lives.
-But for many visitors, because Schweitzer is more a three-or-four-day weekend than a two-day weekend, Schweitzer Mountain Resort needs to get much tech-savvier and fast.
+But for many visitors, because Schweitzer is more a three-or-four-day weekend than a two-day weekend, Schweitzer needs to get much tech-savvier and fast.

 Moving Forward